About Shaolin Kempo Karate

 4. Grappling - by either wrestling, holding, breaking, locking bones or joints against nerve centers

 Grandmaster Villari is one of the pioneers of martial arts in the Western World.
-Before Master Villari, teaching the martial arts to the masses was taboo.
+Before Grandmaster Villari, teaching the martial arts to the masses was taboo.
 He demystified the prejudice that only a few select people should have the opportunity to learn these skills.